BlastHappy82/AureTrix_driver/README.md

    - **Lighting**: Configure per-key RGB colors with click-and-drag selection for multiple keys
    - **Calibration**: Run sensor calibration for optimal hall effect accuracy
    - **Layout Creator**: Build custom keyboard layouts with visual editor, supporting any row configuration
-   - **Debug**: Inspect raw keyboard data and SDK responses in real-time
    - **Layout Preview**: Visualize your keyboard's physical layout geometry

-   _Note: Profiles and Advanced settings pages (DKS, MPT, MT, TGL, END, SOCD) are planned features._
+   _Note: Profiles and Advanced settings pages (DKS, MPT, MT, TGL, END, SOCD, Macro) are planned features._

 ### Important Notes

 - **WebHID Requirement**: This app requires a Chromium-based browser (Chrome, Edge, Brave).
 Firefox and Safari do not support WebHID.
 - **HTTPS Only**: WebHID only works over HTTPS (localhost is exempt for development)
-- **Replit Preview**: When running on Replit, open the app in a new tab (not the preview iframe) for WebHID to work properly
 - **Auto-Save**: All configuration changes are automatically saved to the keyboard - no manual save/reload needed

+### Development Tools

+- **Debug Page**: Available in development builds only for inspecting raw SDK data and keyboard responses.
+Not included in production builds.

 ## Technical Stack